 Check Your Symptoms

-Young children are more likely than older children or adults to put small objects—such as beads, dried beans, popcorn, plastic toy pieces, foam rubber, or small batteries—up their noses.
+Young children are more likely than older children or adults to put small objects up their noses.
+These include things like beads, dried beans, popcorn, plastic toy pieces, foam rubber, or small batteries.
 If the child doesn't tell you about it, your first clue may be a bad-smelling green or yellow discharge or blood (epistaxis) from one of the child's nostrils.
 The child's nose may also be tender and swollen.

 Some objects in the nose cause more problems than others.
-Disc batteries (also called button cell batteries) are more dangerous than other objects and should be removed immediately.
+Disc batteries (also called button cell batteries) are more dangerous than other objects.
+They should be removed right away.
 The moist tissue in the nose can cause the battery to release strong chemicals (alkali) quickly, often in less than 1 hour.
-This can cause serious damage to the sensitive mucous membranes lining the nose.
-Seeds, such as beans or popcorn, can swell from the moistness of the nasal tissue, making removal harder.
+This can cause serious damage to the sensitive mucous membranes that line the nose.
+Seeds, such as beans or popcorn, can swell from the moistness of the nasal tissue.
+This can make them hard to remove.

 An object in the nose may cause some irritation and swelling of the mucous membranes inside the nose.
-This swelling can cause a stuffy nose, making it hard to breathe through the nose.
+This swelling can cause a stuffy nose and make it hard to breathe through the nose.

-Infection can develop in the nose or in the sinuses following the insertion of an object.
+Infection can occur in the nose or in the sinuses after an object is inserted.
 The longer the object is in the nose, the more likely it is that an infection will develop.
 The first sign of infection is usually increased drainage from the nose.
-It is usually from only one nostril.
-The drainage may be clear at first but turns yellow, green, or brown.
-The drainage may have an unpleasant odor.
-As the infection progresses, symptoms of sinusitis or another infection will develop.
+It's usually from only one nostril.
+The drainage may be clear at first but then turns yellow, green, or brown.
+It may smell bad.
+As the infection gets worse, symptoms of sinusitis or another infection will develop.

 Older children and adults can also inhale objects while working closely with small objects.
 Nose rings and metal studs from nose piercings can also cause nose problems.
-A piece of glass may enter the nose during an automobile accident.
-You may be unaware of this because of other injuries that occur during the accident.
+A piece of glass may enter the nose during a car crash.
+You may not be aware of this because of other injuries.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: